 - Hover over the Assets link at the top of the web console, select an entry in one of the available asset overviews and hit the Deploy Package button on the left.

-- Browse to the Deployment\Installer Packages section of the console, select your package on the left and hit the Deploy Now button on the right.
+- Browse to the Deployment\Deployment packages section of the console, select your package on the left and hit the Deploy Now button on the right.
 This will also allow you to manually select assets or run a deployment on computers included in a specific (static or dynamic) group or report.

 Deploying a package based on a schedule